 A: We generally admit graduate students for the Fall semester.

-Q: Do I need to contact a particular professor before applying to the program?
+Q: Do I need to secure/look for a Faculty mentor before I can apply to the program?

 Q: How many students does the program typically accept?

 A: It depends on the number of suitable applicants and the amount of funds available.
 The total number of admitted students and the number of admitted international students are different every year.

 Q: What forms of financial support are available?

 A: The primary form of financial aid is a combined teaching/research assistantship within the Department of Biochemistry and Molecular Biophysics.
 This is a competitive stipend that includes a full tuition waiver.

 Additionally, U.S. resident graduate students are eligible for other forms of financial support.
 Exceptional applicants may be considered for a supplement to the assistantship of up to $5,000 for the first two years of graduate study.
 Also, several national fellowships are open to U.S. citizens.

 - A1: International student application deadline for fall admission is January 8.
 This allows time for the international visa process.

 - A2: Domestic student application deadline for fall admission is also January 8.
 We do consider domestic applications until July 15, but we strongly encourage applying early to be considered for GTA/GRA financial support.